Sikkabakka/Connect4/README.md

 Welcome to my Connect 4 project, where I've developed a perfect Connect 4 bot in both C++ and Python, along with a web application to challenge and play against this bot or even play against friends locally.
 This project is a fun starting project into game AIs and has been a fun challenge for me.

 ## Connect 4 bot
-The Connect 4 bot is powered by advanced algorithms and techniques, including:
+The Connect 4 bot is uses advanced algorithms and techniques, including:

 - **Negamax with Alpha-Beta Pruning**: The bot employs the negamax  algorithm enhanced with alpha-beta pruning to efficiently search through the game tree and determine the best moves.[Read More](https://en.wikipedia.org/wiki/Negamax)